ranazeeshan41/code-test-digital-tolk/README.txt

 To write test cases in PHP, you need to install PHPUnit, which is a testing framework for PHP.
 You also need to set up some configurations for PHPUnit to work effectively.

-Due to time shortage, I am writing a few test cases for an example
+Due to time shortage, I am writing a test case for user create or update method for an example

-Please note that these are just example test cases and may need to be adjusted based on the actual implementation of the "BookingController" class and the "BookingRepository" class.

 Thank You